 That is why it makes the list of best places to travel solo in Asia

 Koh Lanta is just one of the many hidden gems in Thailand.

 11. Hong Kong, China

 If you are looking for some hustle and bustle for your solo female travel, Hong Kong is definitely one of the best places in Asia.
 It is a city full of life, deliciously cheap food, and so much to do that you will never get bored.

 If you like moving around and staying busy on your vacation, Hong Kong is a good choice.
-There is so much to see and do here.
 You will not get bored while you are here.

-10. Mirissa, Sri Lanka
+12. Mirissa, Sri Lanka

 This town is full of good surf.
 Whether you are wanting to learn, improve your surf game, or just going to enjoy the hot surfers.
 Sri Lanka has it all.

 Take a quick hour’s trip away from the beach and see elephants in their natural habitat.
 Keep yourself busy or enjoy relaxing and doing nothing at all.
 Sri Lanka is worth the trip

 13. Bagan, Myanmar